-31 Clock Hours (10 Lecture/18 Lab/3 Clinical Hours)

-This course prepares the student to perform IV skills within the scope of practice for LPNs in Ohio.
+31 Clock Hours (10 Lecture Hours/18 Lab Hours/3 Clinical Hours) Total of 21 for Lab, Simulation, and Clinical This course prepares the student to perform IV skills within the scope of practice for LPNs in Ohio.
 Actual and simulated clinical experiences provide the student with opportunities to demonstrate competency in selected client situations.
 Prerequisite(s): PNR104